Triple Triad: Development

 In a retrospective interview, Yoshinori Kitase, original director of Final Fantasy VIII, said that Triple Triad was inspired by Magic: The Gathering, which had been popular at the time.
 He believed that adding a game played as a pastime by many characters in the world would make it feel more developed.
 He also sought to add realistic elements from physical collectible card games, like trading with friends and regional rule changes.
 Takayoshi Nakazato was the minigame's designer, and was contacted on short notice, having already been in charge of the game's battle system.
 Naoki Yoshida stated that the Final Fantasy XIV incarnation of Triple Triad, along with the Gold Saucer amusement park, was added in order to draw more new players to the game, maintaining a large playerbase.

+In 1999, the only official physical version of Triple Triad was released as part of Final Fantasy VIII Carddass Masters Perfect Visuals by Bandai, which contained 72 artwork cards and 110 Triple Triad cards, as well as a game mat.